17-Page Veterinary WordPress Rebuild, Shipped to Spec in 13 Days — White-Label Delivery for a US Marketing Agency

 • Doctor Page — individual coach bio pages (Brianne and Laura)

 2. Spec followed line-for-line, from the agency’s sheet.
 The agency handed us a Google Sheets workbook: every URL to rebuild with its template assignment, every staging URL, every hours estimate.
-We implemented each row as written.
-Where the sheet had a value, that value landed on the new site.
-Where it didn’t — for instance, the goldenticket page that existed on the original site but was not initially reflected in the rebuild — we flagged it back to the agency, confirmed the requirement, and added it.
-No “creative interpretations” shipped.
+Each row got built precisely as the sheet specified it.
+Whatever the workbook listed, the rebuilt site carried over verbatim.
+The one gap — the goldenticket page that lived on the original site but hadn’t made it into the rebuild as scoped — we raised with the agency, got the requirement confirmed, and added.
+We shipped no off-script “interpretations.”

 3. Crawl-based verification, not “looks fine to me”.
-Before DNS cutover, we ran Screaming Frog on the original production site and the staging rebuild side-by-side.
-Status codes, broken links, internal link consistency, meta-tag differences — every delta reconciled against the agency’s spec.
-A second crawl after go-live confirmed every internal link resolved on the live domain.
+Ahead of the DNS switch, we crawled the live original site and the staging rebuild together through Screaming Frog and read the two reports against each other.
+Status codes, broken links, internal-link consistency, meta-tag gaps — wherever the two diverged, we squared the difference back to the agency’s workbook.
+After the site went live, a repeat crawl confirmed every internal link still landed cleanly on the production domain.

 4. Launch checklist across seven categories, closed before handoff.
 Design, Functionality, Content, SEO & Analytics, Responsive, client-specific integrations, and Domain & DNS migration to WP Engine.
-Nothing shipped until each line was signed off.
-Cross-device QA on Chrome / Firefox / Safari / Edge and six viewports (1920 / 1280 / 1024 / iPad / mobile portrait / mobile landscape).
-The contact form tested end-to-end with a real submission to the client’s email.
+Every line had to be cleared before anything left our hands.
+We ran the QA across Chrome, Firefox, Safari, and Edge over six viewports (1920 / 1280 / 1024 / iPad / mobile portrait / mobile landscape).
+A real test submission went through the contact form all the way to the client’s inbox.

 Scoping out five undesigned geo pages mid-estimation meant the 13-day contract was bounded before a line of code ran — the agency confirmed what existed on the legacy site, we rebuilt exactly that, and the expansion came back as a clean retained tail in July.
 That order held: no scope drift in the rebuild window, five new Service Page instances in the follow-on reusing the same template without changes.